 These cups attach either directly to your body or clothing and can be placed in any position to achieve your desired sleep position.
 When you roll, they will nudge you back into position.

-The Nora listens for sounds of snoring.
-Once they are detected, the device sends movements into the pillow to stop the person from snoring before it's loud enough to wake anyone up.
+The Nora listens for sounds of snoring and once detected, the device sends movements into the pillow to stop the person from snoring.
 Rothman recommended this one and it was one of Oprah's Favorite Things in the past, too!